 New Hampshire Criteria to Establish an Employee or Independent Contractor Poster Required

-The Criteria to Establish an Employee or Independent Contractor is an employee classification law poster by the New Hampshire Department Of Labor.
+The Criteria to Establish an Employee or Independent Contractor is a labor law posters poster by the New Hampshire Department Of Labor.
 This is a mandatory posting for all employers in New Hampshire, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees and independent contractors will see it.
 This poster describes how to tell the difference between an Independent Contractor and an Employee.